samspade21/vacasa-ha/memory-bank/testStrategy.md

 # Test Strategy: Vacasa Home Assistant Integration

+**Current Status**: As of v1.3.0, the integration is production-ready with enhanced reliability.
+Testing strategy now focuses on maintaining stability and preventing regressions.

 ## Core Testing Philosophy

 1. **Focus on Critical Paths**: Test the most important functionality first
 2. **Minimize API Dependencies**: Use mocks to avoid hitting the real Vacasa API
 3. **Keep It Simple**: Start with basic tests and expand as needed
 4. **Automate Where Possible**: Use GitHub Actions for continuous testing
+5. **Regression Prevention**: Ensure new changes don't break the enhanced reliability features
+6. **Edge Case Coverage**: Test startup coordination and recovery mechanism scenarios

 ## Test Levels